kbase/kb_sdk/doc/tutorial/edit_module.md

 };
 ```

-The above syntax comes from a custom type language that is similar to languages like C++, but is specific to KBase.
+The above syntax comes from a custom type language called KIDL that is similar to languages like C++, but is specific to KBase.
+KIDL is used as a common interface definition language, allowing different apps to communicate with one another, regardless of programming languages.

 [View the KIDL tutorial and reference](/doc/KIDL_specification.md)